yasufum/spp-tmp/docs/guides/tools/sppc/usecases.rst

 Move to terminal 3, launch app containers of ``spp_primary`` and ``spp_nfv`` step by step in background mode.
-You notice that vhost device is attached with ``-dv 1`` which is not used actually.
+You notice that vhost device is attached with ``-d tap:1`` which is not required if you have physical ports on host.
 It is because that SPP primary requires at least one port even if it is no need.
 You can also assign a physical port instead of this vhost device.